animatedmax/spring-data-geode/src/main/markdown/index.md

-Each of the enumerated values corresponds to one of the [`QueryService`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/QueryService.html) `create[|Key|Hash]Index` methods invoked when the actual `Index` is to be created (or “defined” — you can find more on “defining” indexes in the next section).
+Each of the enumerated values corresponds to one of the [`QueryService`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/QueryService.html) `create[|Key|Hash]Index` methods invoked when the actual `Index` is to be created (or "defined" — you can find more on "defining" indexes in the next section).
 For instance, if the `IndexType` is `PRIMARY_KEY`, then the [QueryService.createKeyIndex(..)](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/QueryService.html#createKeyIndex-java.lang.String-java.lang.String-java.lang.String-)